Tyler Toney: Personal life

 Tyler married Bethany Briscoe in 2011; they have three sons.
 In 2020, their relationship underwent a period of strain during the COVID‑19 pandemic.
-According to interviews, the couple cited a tension between family obligations and work commitments as a challenge during that period.
+According to interviews, the couple cited tension between family obligations and work commitments as a challenge during that period.
 They cited their faith and community support as pivotal in their reconciliation.

-Tyler Toney identifies as a devout Christian, and both he and the group have stated a preference for family-friendly content and avoiding profanity or alcohol-related themes, something which they believed limited their reach at first, but later contributed to their appeal among families.
+Toney identifies as a devout Christian, and both he and the group have stated a preference for family-friendly content and avoiding profanity or alcohol-related themes, something which they believed limited their reach at first, but later contributed to their appeal among families.

+Toney is an avid golfer and participated in multiple Creator Classic golf events organized by the PGA Tour, including the inaugural event.
+He also holds the Guinness World Records record for the longest throw of a golf club.